Reducing Data Centre Energy Consumption

 Not all equipment needs to run 24/7.
 By powering it down or switching it off, DCs could conserve a lot of energy.
 Using data from DCIM software, operators can identify times during which servers are not in use and implement remote power cycling programmes.

-6. Utilising latest cooling technology
+6. Utilising the latest cooling technology

 The latest cooling technologies make it possible to increase data centre energy efficiency, no matter where they are located.
 Telehouse pioneered the world’s first multi-storey adiabatic cooling system in 2016.
 The cooling system uses freely available natural phenomena to regulate temperature, saving significant amounts of water and energy.